Research

 Current Book Project: Attention Literacy

-A transdisciplinary methodology for answering the question, "which kind of attention am I using and which should I be using?".
-Enables re-engineering types of attentions to suit goals and situations, including situations and attentions that don't yet exist.
+Enables re-engineering attentions to suit goals and situations, including ones that don't yet exist.

 Publications

-“Silent Protests in and for the AttentionSphere,” expected in the forthcoming Silence is Dissent: The Rhetoric of Silent Protest, Lexington Books (Rowman & Littlefield), Lexington Studies in Contemporary Rhetoric Series.
+“Silent Protests in and for the AttentionSphere,” forthcoming in Silence is Dissent: The Rhetoric of Silent Protest, Lexington Books (Rowman & Littlefield), Lexington Studies in Contemporary Rhetoric Series.

-“Attention Literacy as Composition Pedagogy for Multilingual Multicultural Courses,” expected in the forthcoming Write Now: Teaching First-Year Writing in the Multilingual Classroom, with NYU Abu Dhabi for SUNY Press.
+“Attention Literacy as Composition Pedagogy for Multilingual Multicultural Courses,” forthcoming in Write Now: Teaching First-Year Writing in the Multilingual Classroom, with NYU Abu Dhabi for SUNY Press.

 Kenneth Burke’s Theory of Attention: Homo Symbolicus’ Experiential Poetics.
 KB Journal: The Journal of the Kenneth Burke Society, vol. 16, no. 1, 2023.